lucifer-reborn473/NEXUS/docs/Basic Syntax.md

     - operators include `+`, `-`, `*`, `%`, `/`, `÷` and `**`
     - follows left-associativity (except the exponentiation `^` operator which follows right-associativity)
     - Note: `÷` has a higher precedence compared to `/`
+    - Note: The exponentiation operator disallows these operations:
+        - 0 raised to a negative number (e.g. `0**-3` or `0**-4.2` are disallowed)
+        - raising a negative number to an exponent that is not equivalent to an integer (e.g., `-1 ** 2.3` is disallowed, but `-2.3 ** 3.0` is allowed because the exponent is equivalent to the integer 3).
+Support for these operations is a work under progress and would be added in the near future!

 - Assignment
     - Values assigned to variables using the assignment (`=`) operator